 -Mary Deane Beattie

-Beattie-Powers Place was the home of James Powers.
-Born in Columbia County, NY in 1785.
+Beattie-Powers Place was originally the home of James Powers, born in Columbia County, NY in 1785.
 Powers, a noted lawyer and New York State senator, was a prominent figure in the Catskills & Hudson Valley of the 19th century.
 He loved the area and was involved in its early promotion.
 His farming interests lead to cultivation of celebrated fruit trees and even vineyards for winemaking, despite the region's cold climate.
-By 1839, on a tract of land in Catskill, offering panoramic views across the Hudson River, Powers had built the house from plans derived from the pattern books of Minard Lafever, regarded as one of the finest American architects of his day.
+By 1839, on this tract of land with stunning views of the Hudson River, Powers had his home built from a pattern by Minard Lafever, one of the finest American architects of his time.
 Today, it is a rare surviving example of its kind in the Hudson Valley.

 Concerts & lectures in a unique setting

-Spring through fall, the house's intimate parlors host a range of live events open to the public.
-Fans of chamber music, jazz and bluegrass will find first-rate concerts performed by renowned artists and brilliant student musicians.
-Ideas are on the calendar, too, with talks by experts on everything from landscape design and preservation law to baseball history.
-We are working to keep providing our programming safely to the public, via online and distanced events, so please stay tuned!
-You can access recordings of our recent outdoor concerts on our YouTube channel here.
+Spring through fall, the house's intimate parlors host live events open to the public.
+Fans of chamber music, jazz and bluegrass can enjoy first-rate concerts by renowned artists and brilliant students.
+Ideas are on the calendar, too, with talks by experts on topics such as landscape design, preservation law and baseball history.
+We are working to keep providing our programming safely to the public via online and distanced events, so please stay tuned!
+Please click here for recordings of recent outdoor concerts on our YouTube channel.

-The Friends of Beattie-Powers transformed what had become an overgrown park into an inviting oasis.
-Stroll, picnic, enjoy the well-tended gardens and winter sledding.
-Choose a bench and take in nature's changing moods, the Hudson River, and Rip Van Winkle Bridge.
-Gazing eastward directly across the river, there's a magnificent view of Olana, home of Hudson River School painter, Frederic Church.
+Since 2005, the Friends of Beattie-Powers Place has transformed what had become a neglected site into an inviting oasis.
+Walk, picnic, enjoy the well-tended gardens and winter sledding.
+Choose a bench and take in the changing seasons, the Hudson River, and Rip Van Winkle Bridge.
+Looking East across the river, you will see a magnificent view of Olana, home of Hudson River School painter Frederic Church.
 Open dawn to dusk, the park is open to all, year-round.